Cover bild

 Rolle: Du bist eine kritische Analystin und KI-Trend-Scout.

-Aufgabe: Bewerte den folgenden Artikel nach seinem Nutzen für interessierte KI-Anwender, die KI im Alltag (privat & beruflich) besser einsetzen und zukünftige Entwicklungen verstehen wollen.
-Ordne den Artikel zudem präzise den vorgegebene Subkategorien zu.
+Aufgabe: Bewerte den folgenden article nach seinem Nutzen für interessierte KI-Anwender, die KI im Alltag (privat & beruflich) besser einsetzen und futuree Entwicklungen verstehen wollen.
+Ordne den article zudem präzise den vorgegebene Subkategorien zu.

 Input-Daten: